linode/manager/docs/development-guide/15-api-events.md

 };
 ```

-The convention to compose message is as follow:
+The convention to compose the message is as follow:
 - Use the `<EventLink />` component for linking `entity` or `secondary_entity`.
 This component includes a lookup util to format the link `href` according to the feature.
 - The bolding should only be applied to:
   - the primary action: (ex: `<strong>created</strong>`)